 Description and research notes

 A complete photographic proof pair for the 1939 500 Pesos issue produced by the American Bank Note Company for the Departamento de Emisión del Banco de la República Oriental del Uruguay.
-The second-highest denomination of Uruguay’s unified 1939 series, positioned just below the monumental 1,000 Pesos issue, this note was designed to represent the strength and solvency of the Republic.
+Issued as part of Uruguay’s unified 1939 monetary series, the 500 Pesos denomination occupied a senior position within the structure of the issue, second only to the 1,000 Pesos.